Banana Biscoff Cake – Easy Recipe with Ripe Bananas

 Image source: pinterest.com

-One of the most noticeable differences between banana Biscoff cake recipes lies in the choice of fat, which directly affects flavour, texture, and shelf life.
+One major difference between banana Biscoff cake recipes is the type of fat used, which affects flavour, texture, and how long the cake stays fresh.

 Butter-based cakes deliver richness and classic flavour.
 They are ideal for celebration cakes and buttercream pairings.
 Oil-based cakes, on the other hand, stay moist for longer, slice cleanly even when cold, and are excellent for make-ahead baking or warm climates.

 Both work well with Biscoff.
-The key is understanding that oil emphasises moisture, while butter emphasises flavour.
+The key difference is that oil makes the cake moister, while butter adds richer flavour.

 Sugar Choices and Why They Matter